 All successful lawyers need a good dose of common sense – clients will want to receive advice that works in practice, not just on an academic level.
 When have you had to apply common sense during your part-time job?
 Or used good interpersonal skills to diffuse a tricky customer complaint in your retail job?
 Anup is keen to see students with ‘strong commercial experience that can transfer to a legal setting: students who can demonstrate exposure to clients and an appreciation of working in a high-pressure environment.
 ‘Applicants don’t necessarily have to secure a vacation scheme place to stand out,’ Anup says.

-When we asked Jacqui at Baker & McKenzie, about her top tip for filling out the ‘interests’ information in an application form or CV, she explained that candidates often undersell themselves in this section.
+When we asked the graduate recruiter at Baker McKenzie about her top tip for filling out the ‘interests’ information in an application form or CV, she explained that candidates often undersell themselves in this section.
 ‘Writing about your involvement in Duke of Edinburgh or Young Enterprise at school is all very well, but many recruiters are looking for more recent evidence of balancing university commitments with extra-curricular activities: being elected onto a society's committee for instance, or captaining a sports team.’

 Think about the competencies law firms look for: if the rest of your CV is lacking evidence of teamworking, for instance, make sure you demonstrate your involvement with any teams or committees in this section.
 If genuine mitigating circumstances, such as a serious illness, have reduced your free time to get involved in extra-curricular activities, make sure you declare your extenuating circumstances in your covering letter or application form.